DOS Days

 The sound in the game is, sadly, PC speaker only.
 Like other driving games from the year before (Test Drive, Grand Prix Circuit, etc)., there's no provision for the Ad Lib card, which is a real shame.
 Still, for its time, the beeps and bloops put into the game work well to give you the necessary indication of your current engine revs and when you're off the road or hit something.

 The controls are simple - accelerate, brake, steer left and right, and change gears - and they do as you would expect.
-The game is quite accessible, even for a novice, though you do have the option to practice before going for the best time on a leg.
+The game is quite accessible, even for a novice, and you do have the option to practice before going for the best time on a leg.

 Overall, Mandarin did a good job of putting as much into the game as they could to represent driving in a rally.
-You can save and load a driver at a given point so if you do mess up you can reload that driver from the last save point you made, and this allows you to progress through the game more easily.
+You can save and load a driver at a given point between legs so if you do mess up you can reload that driver from the last save point you made, and this allows you to progress through the game more easily.
 It's not overly easy, and upgrading/repairing your vehicle becomes necessary as you go along.

 Graphics: Don't expect anything earth-shatteringly beautiful here - the 16-colour EGA graphics are all you can expect - as mentioned, it's a bit harsh on the eye but hey, it's 1988.
-Other static screens in the game are well represented, especially the title screen and vehicle workshop which shows a nice cut-out of a Sierra RS Cosworth.
+Other static screens in the game are well-presented, especially the title screen and vehicle workshop which shows a nice cut-out of a Sierra RS Cosworth.
 When driving, the scenery is a bit sparse, and downright odd in some places, like bushes inside the mountain on the mountain legs.
 4/10

 Sound: Yeah, not great with PC speaker sound only, and no 3-voice audio for Tandy owners.
 Given that the Ad Lib card was out by this point, why didn't they program an audio option for it?
 3/10

 Gameplay: Driving gets a bit monotonous after a short while - there's really not enough difference in the scenery to keep you interested from one leg to another.
 The driving itself is basic, and since this is the biggest part of the game, it's lacking.
-The rest of the game adds some decent rally-related content helps knit the whole game together into something more than just a basic driving sim.
+The rest of the game adds some decent rally-related content that helps knit the whole game together into something more than just a basic driving sim.
 4/10

 Lastability: The fact you can save your driver's progress is a nice touch, allowing you to come back for more when you get tired of switching your eyes between the navigator's clipboard and what's going on out the window.
 Adding goodies to your vehicle with the money you earn also gives this game an edge when it comes to replayability.
 6/10